 This discussion and other parts of this report contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements are identified by words such as "believe," "will," "may," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," "predict," "could," "potentially" or the negative of these terms or similar expressions.
 You should read these statements carefully because they discuss future expectations, contain projections of future results of operations or financial condition, or state other "forward-looking" information.
 These statements relate to our future plans, strategies, objectives, expectations, intentions and financial performance and the assumptions that underlie these statements.
-These forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those anticipated in the forward-looking statements.
+These forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those anticipated in the forward-looking statements.
 Factors that might cause such a difference include, but are not limited to, those discussed in this report in Part II, Item 1A - "Risk Factors," and elsewhere in this report.
-Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
-These statements, like all statements in this report, speak only as of their date, and we undertake no obligation to update or revise these statements in light of future developments.
+Forward-looking statements in this report, speak only as of their date, and we undertake no obligation to update or revise these statements in light of future developments.
 We caution investors that our business and financial performance are subject to substantial risks and uncertainties.